YoungHaKim7/rust_vim_setting/02_VScodeSetting_json/README.md

 // On Windows, use the Ctrl + . keys.

+// Go to next diagnostic (LSP) F8   다음
+Tip: To loop through errors or warnings in the current file, you can press F8

+// Go to previous diagnostic (LSP) ⇧F8 이전 단계
+⇧F8
+Tip: To loop through errors or warnings in the current file, you can press

 // Go to Symbol
 ⇧⌘O
 You can navigate symbols inside a file with ⇧⌘O.